 There are quite a few extra criteria with this new form and it is really important for the person responsible to read over the form to ensure that they are familiar with it and the criteria that is required.

 One of the extra requirements is that the Trusted Referee (the person who is responsible for getting the forms completed) must send in to us, a signed copy of the applicant's photo ID with their name and contact details, together with the completed police vetting form.

 Together with the Police vetting form you also need to complete the Police vetting schedule form.
 All documentation needs to be mailed the Baptist National Centre Office Manager, Fiona Maisey - firstname.lastname@example.org

 Click here to access the online version of the manual.

 Please note, this link is password protected and is only available to churches that have completed the training.
-Email the office for the password.
+Email for the password.

 Important information for charities that work with children

 New regulations come into force on 1 July 2015 that set out requirements for safety checks for children’s workers.
 The requirements apply to charities that: